 Create a home office

-A granny flat doesn’t necessarily need to be a space for people to live independently.
+A additional, self contained living space doesn’t necessarily need to be a space for people to live independently.
 It might just be the perfect space for you to run a business.
 If you work from home, it can be difficult to get into the right mindset for work while you’re surrounded by everything in your house.
 Family members, TV, chores to do.
 It’s distracting.
-So, a granny flat transformed into an office is a great way to get that separation.
+So, a additional, self contained living space transformed into an office is a great way to get that separation.

 It also means when you’re in the main house, that’s your downtime and you can switch off from work a lot easier.